Building Houses for Healthy Living and Energy Efficiency

 Zero Energy Ready Homes and the Future of Building

 With the global concern about climate change, many Americans are leaning toward building – or buying – a Zero Net Energy home.
-After all, what’s not to love about a home that’s built to a higher standard, where families experience the most comfortable temperatures and quietest indoor environment, and can breathe the cleanest air, free of allergens and toxins.
-But cost may be an issue, and some homeowner might not be willing to all the way to zero net energy consumption.
+After all, what’s not to love about a home that’s built to a higher standard, where families experience the most comfortable temperatures and quietest indoor environment and can breathe the cleanest air, free of allergens and toxins.
+But the cost may be an issue, and some homeowners might not be willing to all the way to zero net energy consumption.

 What’s the difference between Zero Net Energy Homes and Zero Energy Ready Homes?
 Designed and built with the same high energy efficiency standards as Zero Net Energy Homes, Zero Energy Ready Homes (ZERH) are designed and wired so that solar panels can be easily installed in the future, allowing them to become zero net energy homes when the buyers are ready.

 This charming 3-bedroom, 2-bath Ranch has a roof line that allows solar panels to be installed when the owners are ready to transform their home into a Zero Energy Home.
 The 1,400-sq.-ft. residence has tall multi-pane front windows that allow the sunshine (especially low-angle winter sun) into the interiors (Plan #142-1008).

 According to the Department of Energy (DOE), a zero energy ready home is “a high-performance home which is so energy efficient, that a renewable energy system can offset all or most of its annual energy consumption.”
 ZERH “represents a whole new level of home performance, with rigorous requirements that ensure outstanding levels of energy savings, comfort, health, and durability,” says Module Design, Inc.

 Benefits of Zero Energy